How to Upgrade Planning Analytics Workspace

 - In the new version, go to the config folder and rename the “certs” folder to “certs_old” and the “ssl” folder to “ssl_old”.
 I know you don’t need to, but it can’t hurt!

 - Go to the installation files for the old version and copy the /config/paw.ps1 environment file, the config/certs folder and the config/ssl folder (so three objects from the config folder on the old location) to the config folder of the new installation location.
+Nothing should be overwritten as you have changed the names in the target location.

 Update Planning Analytics Workspace